Daughter of Serpents: Development

 Keith Hook programmed the game engine SIGNOS (Scripted Interactive Graphic Novel Operating System).

 The lead artist Pete Lyon visited Egypt before he worked on the graphics to implement realism in the game.
 Richard Edwards ensured that all graphics were accurate to the time period of the game.
 The hotel scene was based on a photograph of Savoy from 1920.

+Reception

+James Trunzo reviewed Daughter of Serpents in White Wolf #37 (July/Aug., 1993) and stated that "Daughter of Serpents is by no means a bad game; it contains a number of excellent features.
+Overall, though, it's too little of a good thing rather than too much.
+The self-proclaimed 'epic cinematic adventure' is more like an exciting chapter in a book that makes you want more - only to discover that you've reached the last page."